airdeploy/airdeploy-docs/docs/api-reference/go.md

     - If arguments differ, `Flagger` prints warnings and recreates(closes and creates new) resources(SSE connection, Ingester, gets new `FlaggerConfiguration`).
     - > Note: you must call init only once
-- If initial `FlaggerConfiguration` is not fetched from source/backup than print Warning
+- If initial `FlaggerConfiguration` is not fetched from source/backup, Flagger prints a warning
 - If `Flagger` fails to get `FlaggerConfiguration` then all Flags Functions return [Default Variation](../flagger-sdk/default-variation.md)
-- If SSE connection fails than print Warning and retry until connection is established
+- If Flagger fails to establish SSE connection, it retries every 30 seconds until succeeded
 - If you call any Flag Function BEFORE `init` is finished then you'll get [Default Variation](../flagger-sdk/default-variation.md)
 - To change default log level use `logrus.SetLevel`.
 Flagger uses 3 log levels: `debug`, `warn` and `error`